 Hemangiomas are not problematic and can go away on their own.
-However, when children are born with them, many parents want their child to undergo treatment for removal or reduction of the birth mark due to negative social or psychological effects it may have.
+However, when children are born with them, many parents want their child to undergo treatment for removal or reduction of the birthmark due to negative social or psychological effects it may have.
 Sometimes they can disfigure the face, or may block the child’s vision if developing around the eyes.
 In situations such as these, a dermatologist may suggest several types of treatments to address the condition.
 Corticosteroid injections may help, as well as laser surgery.
 Treatment options will be discussed with the parents to determine the best one for the specific case.
-An evaluation and consultation is done to determine the need for removal.
+Evaluation and consultation is done to determine the need for removal.
 If it has been deemed appropriate, a practical solution is recommended and parents can decide if removal of the hemangioma is necessary for the emotional wellbeing of the child.

 The following treatments are used for hemangiomas: